-Initiated CEQA (environmental review) process for the proposed cabin removal project.
+Initiated environmental review process for the proposed cabin removal project.

-Completed and published the Draft EIR for public review and comments.
-Held a public hearing to receive public comments on the Draft EIR on April 27, 2022.
+Completed and published the Draft EIR for public review and comments and held a public hearing to receive comments.

 Retained consultant to conduct CEQA compliance process for the planned structure demolition and site restoration.
 Circulated Notice of Preparation to prepare an Environmental Impact Report (EIR) on June 9, 2021.
 Held a CEQA scoping session for the Draft EIR on June 23, 2021.